 During roadside clean up or enhancement activities, there shall be at least one adult supervisor present for every eight minors.

-Upon completion of any and all AAH events, volunteers shall complete and submit to the Department within 7 days, a Volunteer Activity Participant Form #520-030.
+Upon completion of any and all AAH events, volunteers shall complete and submit to the department within seven days an Adopt-a-Highway Volunteer Participant Activity Report (see Figure 6-4).

 Sponsored Adoptions